pikaju/flutter-braintree/README.md

 }
 ```

-See `BraintreeDropInResult` and `BraintreePaymentMethodNonce` for more documentation.
+See `BraintreeDropInRequest` and `BraintreeDropInResult` for more documentation.